Little-Known & Unusual Careers in Medical and Health | EduMed.org

 Forensic Science Technician

 While some individuals like working alongside coworkers, others prefer solitary workdays.
-If that appeals to you, check out these roles.
+That doesn’t mean healthcare doesn’t have a place for you and your fellow introverts.
+If working on your own in peace and quiet appeals to you, check out these roles.

 Medical Statistician

-Medical statisticians need a master’s degree in statistics, health informatics, or an MBA with a focus on healthcare informatics.
+How to Get Started: Medical statisticians are highly skilled STEM professionals, and need a master’s degree in statistics, health informatics, or an MBA with a focus on healthcare informatics.
 These professionals do not need to hold state licensure at this time, but pursuing certification can help them stand out.

 Medical Journalist